dnth/dnth.github.io/content/blog/training_dl_model_for_cell_counting/index.md

 The hotkeys are shown below.
 {{< figure_resizing src="hotkeys.png" width=400 >}}

 Once done, remember to save the annotations.
-The annotations are saved in `XML` file with a filename matching to image as shown below.
+The annotations are saved in an `XML` file with a file name matching to image file name as shown below.
 {{< figure_resizing src="xml_files.png" >}}

-Once all images are labelled, we will partition the image and annotations into three sets namely train set, validation set and test set.
-These will be used to train and evaluate our model in the next section.

-It took a few hours to meticulously label the images.
+It took me a few hours to meticulously label the images.
-The labeled images can be found in the `data/labeled/` folder in case you didn't want to label them as I did.
+If you don't feel like spending time labeling all the images (although I recommend doing them at least once), you can find the labeled ones in the `data/labeled/` folder.

 ### 🌀 Modeling
 Once the labeling is done, we are now ready to start modeling.
 The modeling will be done in a `jupyter` notebook environment.

-To launch jupyter notebook run
+To launch the `jupyter` notebook run
 ```bash
 jupyter lab
 ```